Seun0001/monty/README.md

 The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
 The top element of the stack contains the result
 The stack is one element shorter
-If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE***
+If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE
 ___
- ***10. comments
+ 10. comments
 #advanced
 Every good language comes with the capability of commenting.
-When the first non-space character of a line is #, treat this line as a comment (don’t do anything).***
+When the first non-space character of a line is #, treat this line as a comment (don’t do anything).
 ___
- ***11. pchar
+ 11. pchar
 #advanced
 Implement the pchar opcode.